UnrealArtOptimization/minimal-mistakes/book/measuring-performance.md

 __49.6__ fps - __23__ fps (HW) - __23__ fps (DoF)- __23__ fps (HBAO) = <span style="color: red;">__-19.4__ fps?</span>
 {: .notice .text-center}

 This apparent paradox of negative frame rate arises from the fact that we didn't compare costs here, even if this was our intention.
-The actual cost of doing calculations for these features was a _period of time_, not some number of frames.
+The actual cost of using these features was a _period of time_, not a number of frames.
+Our calculations were wrong.

+Let's try miliseconds.
 Running the game without additional features allowed to complete about 50 frames in a second on average.
 How do we get the cost of each frame in miliseconds?

 <div class="notice--info" markdown="1">
 There are 1000 miliseconds (ms) in a second.
 If the game was able to finish 50 frames during 1000 ms, it means that an average frame took 1000/50 = _20 ms_ to render.